debops/debops/docs/defaults-detailed.rst

              accept_any: True

 ``rule_state``
   Optional.
-Specify the state the of the firewall rule file, or one of the rules included in that file.
-Available states:
+Specify the state of the firewall rule file, or one of the rules included in that file.
+Supported states:

   - ``present``: default.
 The rule file will be created if it doesn't exist, a rule will be present in the file.